 Meet regulatory compliance requirements: Every business has to adhere to some regulatory compliance requirements.
 All industry sectors have them, be it finance, healthcare, e-commerce etc. One thing all these requirements have in common is logging – because of security and privacy issues, businesses are legally obliged to keep a record of what is happening on their websites.

 There are several different plugins you can choose from for keeping a track of the activities on your site.
-We decided to try out WP Security Audit Log.
+We decided to try out WP Activity Log.
 The reason why we chose it is because its activity log is the most comprehensive one (the plugin is able to keep track of more than 350 changes on WordPress) among other reasons.

 We used the plugin on one of our WordPress sites.
 We are going to discuss our experience with the plugin (hint: it was overwhelmingly positive).
 In this post, we are covering: